 Welcome to Las Vegas Sign: Must-See Stop & Best Time to Visit

-The sign has become a must-see stop on the way onto or off of The Strip.
+The Welcome to Fabulous Las Vegas sign has become a must-see attraction on the way onto or off of The Strip.
 As such, the area around the sign can become very busy, especially on the weekends.

 Early mornings are one of the best times to visit the sign if you want to avoid the crowds.
 Tourists in Vegas are not typically early risers.
 Plus, the way the sign is situated, the sun is in the best position for pictures prior to about noon.

 How Old is the Welcome to Las Vegas Sign?

-The 25 ft.
-Welcome to Las Vegas Sign was erected in 1959 by a company called Western neon.
-So as of this writing, the sign is 60 years old.
+The 25 ft. welcome sign was erected in 1959 by a company called Western neon.
+So as of this writing, Las Vegas’ sign is 60 years old.
 The signs designer, Betty Willis, created the design for a local businessman who then sold it to the county (Clark County, Nevada).

 Is the Welcome to Las Vegas Sign Copyrighted?

-In fact, no the sign is not copyrighted.
+In fact, no the iconic sign is not copyrighted.
 The designer Betty Willis intended the sign to be her gift to the city and was okay with it being in the public domain.

 This is probably the biggest reason that the sign has become so famous all over the world.
-Since there is no copyright protection, people, businesses and organizations have been free to use the sign’s image on everything from t-shirts and coffee mugs to the Nevada State license plate.
+Since there is no copyright protection, people, businesses and organizations have been free to use the sign’s image on everything from t-shirts and coffee mugs to the Nevada license plate.